Woman smelling flowers

 But terpenes do more than emit an aroma - recent research shows that terpenes could have antioxidant, anti-inflammatory properties, as well as mental and physical benefits.
 These benefits range from pain reduction to stress relief, to enhancing the emollient benefits of topical hemp seed oil preparations.

 Terpenes are also thought to interact with other compounds in cannabis to create an “entourage effect.”
-Essentially, the therapeutic effects of each compound in cannabis, such as CBD or THC, is thought to be enhanced by terpenes.
+Essentially, the therapeutic effects of each compound in cannabis is thought to be enhanced by terpenes.

 How and where are terpenes used?